 In support of Ernest’s writing, Pauline busied herself with minimising distractions and typing out his pencil-written manuscripts.
 Since very early in their relationship, she had taken a keen interest in his work, providing constructive critiques.
 Even after their divorce Ernest publically credited Pauline as his best editor.
 Hemingway’s time in Key West with Pauline was one of his most prolific and resulted in some of his most acclaimed novels—hardly a coincidence.

 Divorce and death

-Though Ernest gave kudos to second wife Pauline for her editorial contributions to his work, she has the potential to go unrecognised as her unmarked Hollywood grave.
+Though Ernest gave kudos to his second wife for her editorial contributions to his work, she has the potential to go unrecognised at her unmarked Hollywood grave.
 Very little has been written about Pfeiffer, though you only need see a picture of the socialite, or visit her former home to gain a sense of her impeccable taste.
 “Pfeiffer” may not be a drawcard (unless your first name is Michelle), but there is no doubt Pauline left an indelible mark on the Whitehead Street abode and the literary legacy that endures under the Hemingway name.

 Address: 907 Whitehead Street, Key West

 Admission: Adults $14, Children (6-12yrs) $6.00, Under 5’s free.
 The Museum accepts cash only.